jacobo/building_services/slides.md

 !SLIDE[bg=diagrams/just_addons_really.png]

-.notes Here's what it looks like with the cross-app APIs defined.
+.notes FOCUS: communication goes across the systems. (more important than what it actually is) Here's what it looks like with the cross-app APIs defined.
 Notice that Addons actually has 2 distinct APIs for public and private, and then each API has two parties.
 For convenience we call one the server and one the client, but they do more than that.

 !SLIDE[bg=diagrams/addons_workflow.png] h3overlaybullet bullets incremental
 * <h3>Where To Start?</h3>